History of science and technology in Japan: Calculators

 The first portable calculators appeared in Japan in 1970, and were soon marketed around the world.
 These included the Sanyo ICC-0081 "Mini Calculator", the Canon Pocketronic, and the Sharp QT-8B "micro Compet".
 In January 1971, the Sharp EL-8 was close to being a pocket calculator, weighing about one pound, with a vacuum fluorescent display (VFD) and rechargeable NiCad batteries.
 The EL-8 was the first battery-powered handheld calculator.

-The concept of a single-chip calculator was conceived by Sharp engineer Tadashi Sasaki in 1968.
 The first truly pocket-sized electronic calculator was the Busicom LE-120A "HANDY", the first single-chip calculator to be built, released in February 1971.
 The Busicom 141-PF desktop calculator, released in March 1971, was the first computing machine to use a microprocessor, the 4-bit Intel 4004 (co-designed by Busicom's Masatoshi Shima).